GMorcosEE/payments-api/POV-GUIDE.md

 - Cross-repo changes in one session
 - Comprehensive validation

-This is not a toy app.
-It's a realistic demonstration of how Ona/Gitpod enables efficient development of complex, multi-repository systems.
+This app is a realistic demonstration of how Ona enables efficient development of complex, multi-repository systems.